|

 See rubric "Monopolies

-or freedom of choice until 1996 - 1998" (French
+or freedom of choice until 1996 - 1998" (French langage)

 -

-Economic crisis, breakup of nuclear family
+Economic crisis, breakup of

 -

-Evolution of mentalities and beliefs (*),
+Evolution of mentalities and

-cultural and psychological evolution.
+beliefs (*), cultural and psychological evolution.

 -

-The "industrial aspect" of some
+The "industrial aspect" of

-cemetery, the limited availability in large agglomerations,
+some cemetery, the limited availability in large

-perpetuity concession.
+concession instead of perpetuity concession.

 -

-De-christianisation of the population and
+De-christianisation of the

 -

-Ecological respect, research for some
+Ecological respect, research

-purification.
+for some purification.

 (*) What is there after death?